Fields will have a field type which will dictate the data it holds. This will affect:

 - how it will be displayed on a screen

 - how you can interact with it on the screen

-It’s important to note that every field you use or create in Method will fall into one of these types, but don’t worry - they cover all the bases!
-The field types are:
+It’s important to note that every field you use or create in Method will fall into one of the following types:

 - Date/Time: holds the date and time in UTC format

 - Decimal: holds a numerical value with decimal places

 - Dropdown: explained below